behdanisohrab/ATL/README.md

 then we need to settle on language / UI toolkit.

-I would like to shim stuff to C for performance (kinda like Google already
-does with C++ on newer implementations), and use GTK 4 for UI - because
+I would like to shim stuff to C for performance, and use GTK 4 for UI - because
 that seems like a lot of fun, and we need to be honest with ourselves, why
 would anyone help with this project if not for fun ;)